 Give your home a hug with M&S Home Insurance

 We want you to fully enjoy your hygge experience, safe in the knowledge you’re covered for a range of winter emergencies.

 Claims for burst pipes and storm damage were two of the top five reasons for home insurance claims in winter 2015 (M&S Home Insurance claims Oct- Dec 2015).
 By following some basic winter home maintenance tips before settling down for winter, you could avoid a home insurance claim.

 M&S Home Insurance policies provide cover for theft, fire, flood, subsidence, storm damage and escape of water.
 And of course, whichever level of cover you choose, it’s good to know that if you need to make a claim we’ll be there to help.

-M&S Home Insurance policies are underwritten by AXA Insurance.
+M&S Home Insurance policies are underwritten by Aviva Insurance Limited.